rohanb10/rohan.xyz/README.md

  - [sqip](https://github.com/axe312ger/sqip#CLI) - svg based polygonal placeholders for photos
  - [Clippy](https://bennettfeely.com/clippy/) - CSS `clip-path` playground
  - Rides scraped from the [Strava API](https://developers.strava.com) using Python.
- - Encoded polyline [algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) by Google - reduced file size of all GPS coordinates by 97%.
+ - Encoded polyline [algorithm](https://developers.google.com/maps/documentation/utilities/polylinealgorithm) by Google - reduced file size of all GPS coordinates by over 97%.
  - [Sqoosh](https://squoosh.app/) - A better png compressor to strip unused colours out of images
  - [Easings](https://easings.net/en)

 SASS source files in the `scss` directory.
 All JS files in the `js` directory, then combined and minified for production.

+Map related functions are in `js/maps.js` but the request to get latest versions of MapboxGL from the CDN is in `js/scriptj.s`.

 All colour related files are named  `bucket.*`.

-Feel free to reach out for any questions or general feedback: [rohanb10@gmail.com](mailto:rohanb10@gmail.com)
+Feel free to reach out if you have any questions about my code.
+Happy to help - [rohanb10@gmail.com](mailto:rohanb10@gmail.com)